 Where to park in Padstow

 If you’re looking for things to do in Padstow, I’m not going to lie to you, parking in peak summer season can be a bit of a nightmare.
+(That’s part of the reason we love visiting Cornwall in Winter!)
 There are no less than four car parks in town so as long as you arrive early enough in the morning you should find a space.
 The closest to town is the Harbour car park, we found a space in the first car park you reach at the bottom of the hill into town, it’s less than a five minute walk into town past the lobster hatchery.
 I don’t recommend driving through Padstow, tourists, dogs and kids wander all over the roads.

 Where to stay with kids in Padstow